 Honeybush is another caffeine free tea, with a flavor similar to rooibos tea.
 It has been traditionally used as a “medicinal concoction for soothing coughs, alleviating bronchial complaints.”
 Honeybush is naturally sweet, with leaves resembling yerba mate leaves.
 Brew one teaspoon of honeybush tea in a cup of boiling water for 5-10 minutes.

 Traditionally, sage has been used for a whole range of respiratory problems, including bronchitis, cough, asthma, angina, mouth and throat inflammations.
 Not only can you use this bitter and sweet herb for making tea, but for cooking as well.
 To maximize the benefits, try using it with rosemary.

 Tea blend with sage: Simple Sage

 Thyme, a herb most commonly used for cooking rather than drinking, may be a strong companion in dealing with cough symptoms.
 You may drink the dry leaves alone prepared in a cup of boiling water for 10 minutes, or mixed with other throat and cough soothing herbs like ivy and primrose.

 Antiviral, antibacterial and anti inflammatory effects of refreshing peppermint may help in dealing with a common cold.
 Research showed that L-menthol, a compound in peppermint could be beneficial in treating “chronic inflammatory disorders such as bronchial asthma, colitis and allergic rhinitis”.

-The purpose of this article is not to diagnose or treat any diseases, or to replace an opinion of a professional doctor.
+Disclaimer: The purpose of this article is not to diagnose or treat any diseases, or to replace an opinion of a professional doctor.
 Never self-treat any diseases, or drink large quantities of tea, real or herbal, if you are suffering from serious diseases, are pregnant or breastfeeding.
 Every person is different and it’s impossible to make a general statement about the benefits or side-effects.